MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/using-microsoft-dynamics-utilities.md

 Use [!INCLUDE[gputilities](../includes/gputilities.md)] to prepare Dynamics GP for use.
 Complete this procedure when you install Dynamics GP for the first time.
 You need to do this only once.

 With this procedure, you’ll select the Advanced option in the Installation Options window to use custom settings for the system database, account framework, and system password.
-For more information about the Advanced option, see Installation options in [!INCLUDE[gputilities](../includes/gputilities.md)] on page 36.
+For more information about the Advanced option, see the **Installation options** section.

-Before you use [!INCLUDE[gputilities](../includes/gputilities.md)], check for and install the most current update for Dynamics GP 2018.
+Before you use [!INCLUDE[gputilities](../includes/gputilities.md)], check for and install the most current update for Dynamics GP.
 See CustomerSource (<https://mbs.microsoft.com/customersource>) for the latest update information.
 After installing the update, start [!INCLUDE[gputilities](../includes/gputilities.md)].

 To prepare Dynamics GP for use with custom settings:

 1. Start [!INCLUDE[gputilities](../includes/gputilities.md)].
-(Start &gt;&gt; Programs &gt;&gt; Microsoft Dynamics &gt;&gt; GP 2018 &gt;&gt; GP Utilities)
+(Start &gt;&gt; Programs &gt;&gt; Microsoft Dynamics &gt;&gt; GP &gt;&gt; GP Utilities)

 2. In the Welcome to [!INCLUDE[gputilities](../includes/gputilities.md)] window, verify your server name, and enter a system administrator user ID and password; then click OK.